levifry/miniapp1/README.md

 - Commands assume a Mac terminal (other OS commands may vary)
 ```

-# Get the app running in 5 Minutes:
+# Clone the repo, get running in 5 Minutes:

 ### **Client**
 1. Enter the client directory